 Space is a harsh place for humans and for machines.
-Space hardware has to stand up to the rigours of deep space as well as being lightweight and safe.
+Space hardware has to stand up to the rigours of open space as well as being lightweight and safe.
 The International Space Station is an ideal testbed for new technologies, either for future use in space or for applications in demanding places on Earth.

 Large marine vessels continuously send information on their speed, location and direction.
 The Automatic Identification System has been around for decades to help harbour authorities direct ships near ports and avoid collisions.
-The system uses basic VHF radio signals and was designed before satellites existed, so it is only used near land.
+The system uses basic VHF radio signals and was designed before satellites existed, so it is used only near land.
 This means that ships are on their own in open waters.
-Ships can receive signals from each other but in the middle of the Pacific Ocean no-one is monitoring their location.
+Ships can receive signals from each other but in the middle of the Pacific Ocean nobody is monitoring their location.

 Vessel ID is an ESA satellite receiver that is the marine equivalent of air traffic control systems.
 By capturing the radio waves in space from the Automatic Identification System, it tracks ships on the open seas.
 The system itself does not need to be adapted but as it was not designed for global coverage from space a technology demonstration is needed to test receiving and processing the signals.
-Nobody knew how many ships continue to broadcast identification on the open seas, nor how many ships have antennas that beam their identification up to space as well as over land.
+Nobody knew how many ships continue to broadcast identification on the open seas, nor how many have antennas that beam their identification up to space as well as over land.

 On a good day, around 400 000 position reports are received from more than 22 000 ships.
 If all goes well, global maritime surveillance using dedicated satellites could be in sight, much like there is for air traffic.

 With global tracking of ships, collisions could be avoided, piracy and smuggling would be easier to combat, protected areas such as coral reefs could be enforced, and less-polluting shipping lanes could be defined.

 For this experiment, Samantha did not do anything – the receiver is outside the Columbus module and data are automatically collected and transmitted to Earth for analysis.